 In the following years Rasputin grew in influence.
 Then in October 1912 Alexis was seriously ill.
 The Tsarina sent a telegram to Rasputin.
 He replied that Alexis would live.
 They boy did recover increasing the Tsar and Tsarina's faith in Rasputin.

-Finally Prince Yusopov decided to murder Rasputin.
-He was lured to a party early in the morning of 17 December 1916.
-Rasputin was given cakes and wine laced with cyanide but it seemed to have no effect.
-So Yusopov shot him.
-The conspirators believing Rasputin was dead the murderers but after a time he sprang to life and tried to escape.
-So Yusopov shot him twice more.
-The murderers then bound the body of Rasputin and threw it into a river.>/P>
+Finally Prince Yusupov decided to murder Rasputin.
+He was lured to a party early in the morning of 30 December 1916.
+Yusupov shot him.
+The murderers then threw the body of Rasputin into a river.

 However the police quickly recovered it.
 Professor Kosorotov performed an autopsy.
-He found 3 bullet wounds but no evidence of poisoning.
-(Why the cyanide did not affect Rasputin is not known).
-Rasputin was buried on 22 December 1916.
+He found 3 bullet wounds.
+Rasputin was buried on 3 January 1917.

 A timeline of Russia

 A short biography of Leon Trotsky